An Interactive Guide To The Fourier Transform

 (Detailed list of control options)

 The Fourier Transform is about cycles added to cycles added to cycles.
-Try making a "time spike" by setting a strength of 1 for every component (press Enter after inputting each number).
+Try making a "time spike" by setting a amplitude of 1 for every component (press Enter after inputting each number).
 Fun fact: with enough terms, you can draw any shape, even Homer Simpson.

 Other Posts In This Series